cogivn/ddd/README.md

 ## Generating Common Modules (auth, reset, otp, register, ...)

-To speed up development, we provide ready-to-use bricks for common modules such as `auth`, `reset`, `otp`, `register`, etc. These bricks follow the same DDD structure and best practices, but are pre-configured for their specific use cases.
+To speed up development, we provide ready-to-use bricks for common modules such as `auth`, `reset`, `otp`, `register`, `change_email`, `change_password`, `delete_account`, etc. These bricks follow the same DDD structure and best practices, but are pre-configured for their specific use cases.

 ### Supported Modules